Queens at Heart: Critical response

 In the 21st century, it has been variously described as a trans exploitation film, a short documentary film, and an "exploitation documentary short".
 However, critics have also noted it provides a candid look at the life of some transgender women in the time before the Stonewall riots.
 J. Hoberman for The New York Times called it "at once an exploitation film and an educational one, with a tone variously prurient, dismissive, and nonjudgemental".
 Sarah Fonseca for them. called it "a red-blooded American exploitation film that tries to pass itself off as an expert documentary" and criticized the interviewer but also said the four women's participation "has enormous value for those interested in queer and trans life before Stonewall."
-Olson has described this as "the most important film" that she found.
+Olson has described this as "the most important film" that she found and "the most significant thing [she's] done as an archivist".
 The film is included among the Staff Picks on Kanopy.
 Film critics Caden Mark Gardner and Willow Catelyn Maclay wrote, "Even with some dated features, Queens at Heart is still a valuable, insightful look of trans women of the past."